morris-lab/CellTag-Titration/README.md

 #### CellTag transduction
 For the detailed information about the CellTag-lentivirus transduction, please refer to the paper; Guo et. al., CellTag Indexing: a genetic barcode-based multiplexing tool for single-cell technologies, bioRxiv, 2018 (new version under review).

-#### Image qcquisition
+#### Image acquisition
 Images are acquired after trypsin treatment.
 Treat cells with trypsin or a reagent for cell dissociation.
 Please make sure that all cells are completely dissociated.
 Load cell suspension into a hemocytometer.
 Cell suspension can also be placed on a cell dish instead of using hemocytometer.
-Take pictures of the cells using microscope.
-This script recquires two kinds 2 types of images: an image in acquired in the bright field and an image of GFP fluorescent signal.
+Take pictures of the cells using a microscope.
+This script requires two kinds 2 types of images: an image in acquired in the bright field and an image of GFP fluorescent signal.
 Please see the example images in - https://github.com/morris-lab/CellTag-Titration/tree/master/test_data.
 Please use 4x~10x objective lens.
 The magnification should be small to acquire a large number of cells per image.